-Here are some basics that can help you deal with your everyday problems while traveling:
+Here are some basics to help you deal with RV emergencies:

 2. 101-Piece Tool Kit

-A basic tool kit should contain tools that allow you to repair most areas of your RV even if you do not plan on doing heavy repair work.
-This set includes some of the most common handy tools such as a socket set, wrenches, pliers, hammer, screwdriver and more.
-Get this toolkit here.
+A 101-piece tool kit should contain all the basic tools you’ll need to repair most areas of your RV, even if you do not plan on doing heavy repair work.
+At the minimum, look for a set that includes the most common handy tools such as a socket set, wrenches, pliers, a hammer, screwdrivers, and more.

 3. Battery Terminal Cleaner